awesomebrownies/cyberdeck/journal.md

 ## May 27: Familiarization with Onshape

-LOG-006:
+LOG-006: 2 hours

 I've been modeling the case to work with the eyoyo 10.5 inch touchscreen display.
 The specs I've found online to help me are: 232.918mm x 165.1mm x 7.874mm.
 I'll need to mount it using a VESA mount blueprint from the back.
+Since I've never worked in onshape, I've been going through the tutorial to learn the basics.

 <table>
   <tr>